 CB-09: CAD Guidelines contains guidelines for mechanical design and CAD modelling, and the SOLIDWORKS page contains helpful resources to learn how to use SolidWorks.

 Below is the CAD model for FINCH from Fall 2024.
-The satellite has a volume of 10 x 10 x 30 cm, with an extra section on the top called the “Tuna Can”.
+The satellite has a volume of about 10 x 10 x 30 cm, with an extra section on the top called the “Tuna Can”.
 The mechanical team is responsible for designing and testing the satellite structure; we ensure that all the components of the satellite fit well and that FINCH is able to withstand the launch environment.

 The inside of FINCH!
 White labels are for other subsystems’ components, and orange labels are structures designed by Mechanical to hold FINCH together.